SheTroxel/credit-risk-classifications/README.md

   * A value of 0 in the "loan_status" column indicates that a loan is healthy.

   * A value of 1 in the "loan_status" column indicates that a loan has a high risk of default.

+Once the data was review, I split the data into training and testing datasets by using `train_test_split`.

+### Create a Logistic Regression Model with the Original Data